wahbakamaluddin/nids8/README.md

 # NIDS8: Network Intrusion Detection System

-NIDS8 is a modular, machine learning-based Network Intrusion Detection System (NIDS) designed for real-time network traffic analysis, anomaly detection, and attack classification.
+This is a modular, machine learning-based Network Intrusion Detection System (NIDS) designed for real-time network traffic analysis, anomaly detection, and attack classification.
 It provides a GUI for monitoring, supports offline and live packet capture, and leverages advanced feature extraction and ML models for robust detection.

 ## Features